jebyrnes/2023_update/data/Readme.md

 - Date of t0 (dd/mm/yyyy): Date that the removal was started in the format specified.

-- Fish Species - Latin Binomial of fish species name.
+- Fish Species - Latin Binomial of fish species name if single species.

 - Order - Order of Fish species.